mackleros/NHL-Games-Datamining/README.md

 Once we believe we’ve found the most important statistics, we’ll use classification to see how well we can classify wins/losses with the metrics that have been selected.

+DROP MATCHES WITH EQUAL GOALS SINCE SHOOTOUT IS NOT IN DATA

 ## GRADING QUESTIONS